Should You get a Dalmatian?

 In groundbreaking research on modern dog breed development, DNA from 161 dog breeds was used to create a dog breed “family tree.”
 The research went back 200 years.
 No clear DNA sharing was discovered among Dalmatian and ANY other breeds.
 So, the million dollar question is, “Where did the Dalmatian originate?”

-Take a Fun Dalmatian Quiz!
+Check Your Dalmatian Facts and Take a Fun Dalmatian Quiz!